XGsimple/learngit/readme.txt

-git is a distribute system
+git is a powerful distribute system